rust-lang/book/nostarch/chapter12.md

 Though it’s just one of many ways to write software, TDD can help drive code design.
-Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.
+Writing the test before you write the code that makes the test pass helps maintain high test coverage throughout the process.

 We’ll test-drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of